dottjt/refactor-me/README.md

 - Decided to rewrite everything from the ground-up in node.js, since that's what I primarily work with.
 Also changed the datastore from SQLite to PostgreSQL.
 - Decided not to use Object-oriented patterns (classes, services etc.) in favour for more functional patterns.
 It produces cleaner code, in my opinion.
 - My guiding principle whilst building this was to make the code as readable and as searchable as possible.
 This included making everything as explicit as possible.
+- Decided to make the API more permissible, meaning to return empty objects, rather than errors if things didn't exist.
 - I didn't take the commit messages, nor their contents seriously.
 Like, at all.

 ## Improvements